 What are the best immune boosting foods for kids?
-In the thick of cold and flu season, and during the surge of omicron, it can be hard to decipher symptoms of the common cold versus this crazy virus wreaking havoc on our world.
 The good news is that our immune systems are built to work, and they already know what to do.
 It is our job to provide energy and nutrition to maximize immune effectiveness.

 While there is not one specific food or beverage that will immediately improve immunity, there are foods that can support overall immune health.
 Ultimately, we cannot force our immune system to go into overdrive.
 On the other hand, think of immune boosting foods for kids as energy so their immune systems can operate at their full potential.

 Here is the “too long, didn’t read” version of this Dietitian-mom’s recommendations for immune boosting foods for kids: